WallStreetAnalytics/wallstreetanalytics/SECURITY.md

 # Security Policy

+NOTE: Currently, this policy is more for the developers rather the end users.
+This will however change when there is a MVP and the application is available to users.

 If you are going to contribute to this project, please take some time out to read through this.
 Follow the set rules and NO exceptions.

 We focus on the following principles: